pulp/pulp/docs/sphinx/rpm-user-guide/admin-client/repo/crud.rst

 Create a New Repository
 -----------------------

 New repositories are created through the ``repo create`` command.

 The following options are available to the create repository command.
-The ID and feed options are required; all others are optional.
+All arguments, with the exception of ID, are optional.
+In the event a repository does not have a feed, the relative path is also required.
+If a feed is specified, the relative path will be derived from it unless otherwise overridden.

 Basic
 ^^^^^